(Updated 20 July 2019)

 For actions and for impacts.

-In this way, some organisations hold themselves accountable to their own stringent targets, and doing the right thing.
-For example, rather than wait for any UK policy, Iceland (the supermarket retailer, not country) has quickly announced all its own-label products will be plastic packaging free within five years by 2023.
+In this way, some organisations hold themselves accountable to their own stringent targets and doing the right thing.
+For example, rather than wait for any UK policy, Iceland (the supermarket retailer, not country) has quickly announced all its own-label products will be plastic packaging free within five years, by 2023.